sharechanxd/bios625_fp/README.md

-# Story of Airbnb: Price Predicting and Superhost Selection
+# Story of Airbnb: Price and Superhost Predicting
  This is a final project for the BIOSTAT625: Computing with big data at University of Michigan.

  In this project, we explore the Airbnb datasets with several visualization method.